andychiare/blog/_posts/xxxx-xx-xx-creating-webcomponents-with-stencil.markdown

 ## Building for production

-Now that we have a working component and are satisfied of its features, we can prepare it for production building.
-Since we used the component starter project, you will found around references to a generic  component's name.
+Now that we have a working component and are satisfied with its features, we can prepare it for production building.
+Since we used the component starter project, you will found references to a generic component's name.
 For example, if you open the `stencil.config.js` file in a text editor, you will find the following content:

 ```javascript
 exports.config = {